tom-howard/com2009/docs/course/assignment1/part3.md

     ```
     ***

 1. Open another terminal (so you can still see the outputs from your `lidar_subscriber.py` node).
-Launch the `teleop_keyboard` node, and drive the robot around, noting how the output from your `lidar_subscriber.py` node changes as you do so.
+Launch the `teleop_keyboard` node, and drive the robot around, noting how the outputs from your `lidar_subscriber.py` node change as you do so.

 1. Close everything down now (including the simulation running in **TERMINAL 1**).
 Then launch the "empty world" simulation again: